BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 In this section, you'll install and verify c-lightning, your utility for accessing the Lightning Network.

-> :book: ***What is Lightning Network?*** The Lightning Network is a decentralized network that uses the smart contract functionality of the Bitcoin blockchain to enable instant payments across a network of participants.
+> :book: ***What is the Lightning Network?*** The Lightning Network is a decentralized network that uses the smart contract functionality of the Bitcoin blockchain to enable instant payments across a network of participants.
 Lightning is built as a layer-2 protocol that interacts with Bitcoin to allow users to exchange their bitcoins "off-chain".

 > :book: ***What is a layer-2 protocol?*** Layer 2 refers to a secondary protocol built on top of the Bitcoin blockchain system.
 The main goal of these protocols is to solve the transaction speed and scaling difficulties that are present in Bitcoin: Bitcoin is not able to process thousands of transactions per second (TPS), so layer-2 protocols have been created to solve the blockchain scalability problem.
 These solutions are also known as "off-chain" scaling solutions.